Ratib05/home-Lab-setup/README.md

-# PROJECTNAME
+# HOME-LAB SETUP AND BASIC SCAN

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Home Lab and basic scan project aimed to establish a controlled environment for simulating and detecting cyber attacks.
+The primary focus was to set up Kali Linux and Ubuntu virtual machines so that I would have an isolated environment where I could simulate attacks, practice cybersecurity techniques, and conduct cybersecurity projects.
+This hands-on experience was designed to deepen my understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Nmap commands
+- Using kali Linux
+- Using ubuntu
+- Setting up network connectivity between two devices/ virtual devices

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Kali Linux - cybersecurity focused Linux distribution
+- Ubuntu - Linux distribution
+- Nmap - vulnerability assessment/ analysis
+- Vmware fusion - virtual machine tool

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc
+drag & drop screenshots here or use Imgur and reference them using imgsrc

 Every screenshot should have some text explaining what the screenshot is about.